signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

     ref (int A, (string Name, int Power) B) Thing { get; }
 }
 ```
-Here again, the non nullable `B.Name` will be the empty string.
+Here again, the non nullable `Thing.B.Name` will be the empty string.
+Nesting is allowed...
+But:
+- It becomes quickly hard to read.
+- Fields are not "by ref"!
+It can be tedious to copy the whole subordinated
+  structure to update a value in a value.

 For more information on value tuple and more specifically their field names, please read this excellent
 analysis: http://mustoverride.com/tuples_names/.
 The Poco framework handles the field names so that